hexojs/site/source/docs/server.md

 ### Logger

 To log requests of server, you can enable logger in `_config.yml`.
 Logger is always enabled in debug mode.
+You can check [morgan] for more info.

 ``` yaml
 logger: true